SpiraMira/HybridMode-Public/README.md

 The effort to debug, test, patch, distribute and (ultimately) maintain all of this is hard and priceless...
 So be considerate and follow normal ettiquette when filing issues and problems.

+**NOTE: scripted installs are still in development.
+For the moment, the official latest binaries can be found in [Releases](https://github.com/SpiraMira/HybridMode-Public/releases).
+See below for manual installation instructions (all pretty straightforward once you understand the workflow)**

 **Creds to main collaborators:**

 - Development